Scott Fitzgerald Johnson (sfjohnson@icloud.com)

 • 2001: M.Phil. in Classics, University of Oxford

-• 1999: B.A. in Classics, Vanderbilt University (summa cum laude, Phi Beta Kappa)
+• 1999: B.A. in Classical Languages, Vanderbilt University (summa cum laude, Phi Beta Kappa)

 Teaching Appointments